cdjohnnatha/wallpaper-repository/README.md

 The main task it was a simple as "Build an image repository" but it had some ideas to follow:

-* SEARCH function
+* SEARCH function:
-  * from characteristics of the images from text
+  * from characteristics of the images from text;
-  * from an image (search for similar images)
+  * from an image (search for similar images);
-* ADD image(s) to the repository
+* ADD image(s) to the repository:
-  * one / bulk / enormous amount of images
+  * one / bulk / enormous amount of images;
-  * private or public (permissions)
+  * private or public (permissions);
-  * secure uploading and stored images
+  * secure uploading and stored images;
-* DELETE image(s)
+* DELETE image(s):
   * one / bulk / selected / all images
-  * Prevent a user deleting images from another user (access control)
+  * Prevent a user deleting images from another user (access control);
-  * secure deletion of images
+  * secure deletion of images;
-* SELL/BUY images
+* SELL/BUY images:
-  * ability to manage inventory
+  * ability to manage inventory;
-  * set price
+  * set price;
-  * discounts
+  * discounts;
-  * handle money
+  * handle money.

-I choose to build a mix of it and it turns at a wallpaper-repository
+I choose to build a mix of it and it turns at a wallpaper-repository.

 ## 1. <a name='Intro'></a>Intro

 The wallpaper-repository is a project which started as an image upload.
-So imagine that people which it has any type of wallpapers such as physical ones or just online they could with create wallpapers as products where they could upload their product image then simulate an idea of store where it is possible to buy other existent products.
+So imagine that people which it has any type of wallpapers such as physical ones or just online, they could create wallpapers as products with images (upload product image) then simulate an idea of store where it is possible to buy other existent products.

 ### Stack

-*Ruby on Rails*
+#### Ruby on Rails

 I decided to use *Ruby on Rails* for three reasons:
-* It a language very comfortable to work with
+* It's a language very comfortable to work with;
-* It would be a challenge to develop a new project with a language that I have been not working with
+* It would be a challenge to develop a new project with a language that I have been not working with;
-* And the Shopify is one of the largest applications in the world which works with rails.
+* The Shopify is one of the largest applications in the world which works with rails.

 #### Graphql

-It gives a nice flexibility to clients(frontend) ask exactly what they want and also because it saves a huge time if creates a nice documentation which is provided for each query.
+It gives a nice flexibility to clients (frontend) ask exactly what they want, also it saves a huge time, if creates a good documentation provided for each query.

-The development flow was devided in few initial steps to provide a better idea about the process flow, but it was changed accordling the necessities.
+The development flow was divided in few initial steps to provide a better idea about the process flow, but it was changed by my needs.

 #### Database project